secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/index.html.md

 ### GitLab.com group labels

-- `Corporate Marketing`: Department label.
+- `mktg-inbound`: Department label.
 Add this label to all issues and epics.
-- `Global Content`: General team label to track all issues related to the content team.
+- `mktg-content`: General team label to track all issues related to the content team.
 Add this label to all issues and epics.
 - `New Content Request`: Indicates a request for content creation, editing, or review.
 - `Stage::Awareness`: Indicates content creation for the awareness stage of the buyer's journey.
 - `Stage::Consideration`: Indicates content creation for the consideration stage of the buyer's journey.